Genivia/ugrep/README.md

     -Q ENCODING, --encoding=ENCODING
             The input file encoding.

-ASCII, UTF-8, UTF-16, and UTF-32 files do not require conversion, assuming that UTF-16 and UTF-32 files include a UTF BOM as usual.
+ASCII, UTF-8, UTF-16, and UTF-32 files do not require this option, assuming that UTF-16 and UTF-32 files include a UTF BOM as usual.
 Other file encodings require option `-Q` (`--encoding=`) with a parameter:

 encoding               | `-Q` parameter